kekse1/ansi.js/README.md

 data, not only on generating the sequences (see the functions in my `ANSI` class).

-If you work with partial data, it's really not difficult: so I'm using a state object within the streams, that parsing etc. can resume laters (e.g. if your sequences start, but end within the next chunk(s)).
+If you work with partial data, it's really not difficult: so I'm using a state object within the streams, that parsing etc. can resume later (e.g. if your sequences start, but end within the next chunk(s)).

 ## References